 Imanari Roll Leg Lock Options

 So, how does this entry put you in a dominant leg locking position?
-Well, the idea is to sue a roll in order to get to a leg entanglement, and, at the same time, use the inertia of the roll to bring your opponent to the ground.
-Pretty effective strategy.
+Well, the idea is to sue a roll to get to a leg entanglement, and, at the same time, use the inertia of the roll to bring your opponent to the ground.
+A pretty effective strategy.
 The only catch here is speed.
-You need to be fast in order to get the inertia benefit and get into position before the opponent reacts.
+You need to be fast to get the inertia benefit and get into position before the opponent reacts.
 This requires relentless drilling of the entry before you can use it against high-level opponents in competition.